randell/commit-tools/README.md

 - Configure the upstream
 - Execute `setup`

-When sharing a project around, developers will need to run `./setup` prior to starting work, this will ensure that all `pre-commit` hooks are available.
+Developers will need to run `./setup` prior to starting work, this will ensure that all `pre-commit` tasks are available.

 ## Configuration